syldrew/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
-- Go to localhost:8080 on your browser, enjoy!
+- Go to localhost:8080 on your browser, have fun!!!

 ## How To Use TinyApp